 |

 French Bulldog Did You Know?

-Bulldog is, not surprisingly, the English Bulldog (most likely one of the
+of the French Bulldog is, not surprisingly, the English Bulldog (most likely

-scoffed at the idea of calling an English dog by a French name.
+the english later scoffed at the idea of calling an English dog by a French

+|